ZOulhadj/TheSurvivor/README.md

-﻿# The Survior (WIP)
+﻿# The Survior

-A 2D game created using C# and Windows forms.
+This is a 2D game created using C# and Windows forms.
 The game itself is based in space and the objective is to avoid the incoming platforms and survive as long as possible.

-A lot of features are currently being developed and are subject to change.
-Below are images of the current state of the game.
+Below are preview images of the game.
+This took around 1 month of development on and off.

+Feel free to download and edit as you please.
+All images used in this game come from Google and belong to the respective owners and not me.

 ## Preview